-Tell Congress to Increase Funding for Life-Saving HIV Programs Around the Globe
+Tell Senator Bernie Sanders to Increase Funding for Life-Saving HIV Programs Around the Globe

 Since 2001, the U.S. has been a leader in funding the global AIDS response.
 It is the biggest donor to the Global Fund to Fight AIDS, Tuberculosis, and Malaria, and home to the largest fund in history for a single disease: the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).